refaktor/rye/README.md

 ### Introductions

-These are all work in progress, but can maybe offer some insight:
+These are all work in progress, also need a refresher, but can maybe offer some insight:

   * [Meet Rye](https://refaktor.github.io/rye/TOUR_0.html)
   * [Introduction for Python programmers](https://refaktor.github.io/rye/INTRO_1.html)